 ‘I can’t hear you, Ma’am.’

-Rimmed Glasses looks directly at me.
-I’ve been put on the spot, and boy do I know it.
+The woman with the glasses looks directly at me.
+I’ve been put on the spot.

 ‘That’s totally another typology’, says Jamie with an ill-hidden sigh.
 ‘In any case, we’re out of Realisms, but if you can hang in for a second, my co-worker Harriet is just fetching a batch of fresh Liberalisms upstairs.’

 I relax.
 After all, I too have been to university.
 I can play his game.

 ‘Careful here,’ says an attractive man who is sitting at one of the single tables.
 ‘Are you sure you want to go there?
 Do you identify with those liberal bastards up in Islington who talk about solidarity and stir up civil unrest, then bugger off to their country homes and sit out the revolution?
 The worst of the worst, Champagne socialists, driven by rage.’

 I ignore him.
 On this, I am on home turf.

 ‘Would that be Liberalism in the classic John Stuart Mill sense or more like the current American interpretation?’
 I ask.

 ‘Well, we are an American chain,’ says Jamie.